Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

-The first graph of Figure \eqref{fig21} denoted by (a) is an element of the non-branching melonic family, obtained as connected sum of two identical quartic melons\footnote{As for pseudo-melons, non-branching melons are obtain as connected sums of the same elementary quartic melon.
+The first graph of Figure \eqref{fig21} denoted by (a) is an element of the non-branching melonic family, obtained as a connected sum of two identical quartic melons\footnote{As for pseudo-melons, non-branching melons are obtain as connected sums of the same elementary quartic melon.
 These graphs are described in \cite{Carrozza:2016tih},\cite{Lahoche:2018vun}. }.
-The second one (b) is a branching melon graph, obtained from Figure \eqref{fig15}b opening a melonic tadpole on the boundary of the green external face, whose ends points are hooked on the pseudo-melonic opened boundary vertex.
+The second one (b) is a branching melon graph, obtained from Figure \eqref{fig15}b opening a melonic tadpole on the boundary of the green external face, whose end points are hooked on the pseudo-melonic opened boundary vertex.
 The last diagram (d) corresponds to the non-branching pseudo-melonics, obtained as connected sum of two identical quartic pseudo-melons.
 Finally, the boundary graph of type (c) corresponds to the intertwining graphs, obtained from Figure \eqref{fig15}d.

-However, from deletion of three melonic and/or pseudo-melonic tadpole, it is easy to cheek that the connectivity of the external faces allows three configurations and all of these are pictured on Figure \eqref{fig21}.
+However, from deletion of three melonic and/or pseudo-melonic tadpoles, it is easy to check that the connectivity of the external faces allows three configurations and all of these are pictured in Figure \eqref{fig21}.
 The first one (a) corresponds to a non-branching melon.
 The last one (c) corresponds to a non-branching pseudo-melon.
 The intermediate one (b) however, corresponds to the connected sum of a quartic melon and a quartic pseudo-melon, and intertwine between the two sectors.
 It is clear from the canonical dimensions, indicated on Figure \eqref{fig21}.
-Note that we have to take into account the intermediate diagram for the computation of the the flow equations, due to the fact that the leading contraction building from a $4$-dipole has a quartic pseudo-melon as boundary graph.\\
+Note that we have to take into account the intermediate diagram for the computation of the the flow equations, due to the fact that the leading contraction building from a four-dipole has a quartic pseudo-melon as boundary graph.\\